EU Licensed4.8/5

 Usage & Dosage

-The recommended starting dose of Sildenafil Pfizer for most adult men is 50 mg taken as needed, approximately 30 to 60 minutes before sexual activity.
-A maximum of one dose should be taken in any 24-hour period.
-Based on individual response and tolerability, the dose may be reduced to 25 mg or increased to the maximum of 100 mg.
+The recommended starting dose is 50 mg taken approximately one hour before sexual activity.
+Based on efficacy and tolerability, the dose may be increased to 100 mg or decreased to 25 mg.

 Side Effects